WodongaTAFE/PSMoodle/README.md

     Get-MoodleUser -UserName 'mabster' | Set-MoodleUser -Suspended $true

-All the commands that update data support a -WhatIf parameter, so you can practice without making any changes, and they're pretty well documented so adding a -? switch to any of them will give you some help.
+All the commands that update data support a -WhatIf parameter, so you can practise without making any changes, and they're pretty well documented so adding a -? switch to any of them will give you some help.